paulkroe/Schokoban/README.md

 ## Introduction

 This repository contains a Sokoban solver called Schokoban developed as part of my Bachelor thesis at ETH Zurich.
 The solver utilizes single-player Monte Carlo tree search (MCTS).
 It's important to note that while state-of-the-art Sokoban solvers typically employ different algorithms, this project explores the adaptation of the MCTS algorithm to Sokoban.
-A key innovation in this solver is the use of afterstates, which significantly enhances the performance compared to more traditional approaches.
+A notable advancement in this solver is its method for managing redundant states in the Monte Carlo Tree Search, which substantially improves performance over traditional approaches.

 ## Project Objective